PePetrov96/SoftUni_Software_Engineering/1_Programming_Fundaments/Homework/5_Lists/3_More Exercise/README.md

 ## Task 5.
 Drum Set

-Gabsy is Orgolt's Final Revenge charming drummer.
-She has a drum set but the different drums have different origins – some she bought, some are gifts, so they are all of different quality.
-Every day she practices on each of them, so she does damage and reduces the drum's quality.
-Sometimes a drum breaks, so she needs to buy a new one.
-Help her keep her drum set organized.

 You will receive Gabsy's savings, the money she can spend on new drums.
 Next, you receive a sequence of integers which represent the initial quality of each drum in Gabsy's drum set.

 Until you receive the command **"Hit it again, Gabsy!"**, you will be receiving integer: the hit power Gabsy applies on each drum while practicing.
 When the power is applied you should decrease the value of the drum's quality with the current power.